Ikigai can help you have a happier winter

 - Cooking – especially soup, salads and cakes

 - Writing – my journal, this blog, my newsletter

 - Culture – art, film, music, books

 - One-to-one time – with people I care about

 These are all things that I love to do, am reasonably good at and has some benefit for others (as well as myself).

 Homeopathy (at the top of the list) is something I love, gives my life a great deal of meaning, and also helps me earn a living.

 My work does give me energy, but it takes energy too.

 When I make time for the other activities, it helps to balance my energy.

 This is why I have to make time to do them regularly.

 Planning a happier winter

 Some of the things on my list happen naturally in the summer, but the winter months can be challenging.

 It’s darker, colder and I often feel less motivated.

 When the days are shorter and there’s less light, it’s harder to make time for sewing, for example.

 In Ikigai, physical movement is highly valued, and I realise that I need to schedule this during daylight hours, which are much shorter during the winter months.

 Things to do now

 - Set aside two full days in September, and one in October to tidy the allotment and garden ready for winter

 - Plan a trip to my favourite knitting shop to pick out the yarn I need to knit a pair of socks (and meet a friend)

 Things to do later

-- Keep my Sundays free from other commitments so I can go for a dog walk, do some cooking, a little sewing and a yoga class [Related post: Simple Sundays]
+- Keep my Sundays free so I can go for a walk, do some cooking, tidying and a little sewing [Related post: Simple Sundays]

 - Keep half a day aside for writing each week

 Thinking about Ikigai has given me new motivation to make time for activities I enjoy.

-Rest, sleep and quality downtime are already building blocks to help build resilience.
+Rest, sleep and quality downtime are building blocks to help build resilience.